 Guests staying in Earls Court aparthotels are in an ideal location within London.
 The busy Earls Court Underground Station joins the District and Piccadilly lines, meaning that it’s a quick ride right into Central London, or out to places like Wimbledon and Putney to the west.
 Many parts of East London are even reachable without having to change train.

 The district’s geography also means both locals and visitors have major airports within easy access.
 Ideally, Earls Court sits right in between both London Heathrow and London Luton Airports.
-This means flights to both domestic and global destinations are at the disposal of anyone staying in Earls Court corporate housing.
+This means flights to both domestic and global destinations are at the disposal of anyone staying in Earls Court furnished housing.

 The land, under the collection ancient manor of Kensington, was first owned by Saxon king, Edwin of Northumbria.
 This was before being under the control of the high influential De Vere family.
 Family members (who were later granted the title of the Earls of Oxford) and their descendants had Earls Court under their lordship for over five hundred years according to the Domesday book of 1086.

 The London district’s name assumedly stems from its long past of Earl ownership.
 It is the history linked with these ownerships that encourage history enthusiasts to visit and stay in Earls Court extended stay apartments.

 Followed was a timeline of passed ownership, from Earl of Oxford descendants to the Rich family, to William Edwardes, named the first Lord of Kensignton in the eighteenth century.
 From then onwards was when the area began to develop from fertile farmland beginnings.
 For instance, the arrival of the railway and the area’s own station came in 1869.
 This meant that Earls Court gained more exposure and became easily accessible.